ritchielrez/arkanoid-in-typescript/README.md

 ### A 2D breakout game made using HTML5 canvas and Typescript
 #### WARNING!!
 This game is right now in an expermental phase

-This is nothing special.
-This is just me trying to learn how HTML5 canvas and Typescript works.
+This is an expermental project for me trying to learn how HTML5 canvas and Typescript works.
 I know Typescript is not used for game development, but I just wanted to learn by doing something that I enjoy more than building websites.
-Go to https://ritchielrez.github.io/typescript-html-canvas/ to try it out.
+Go to https://ritchielrez.github.io/typescript-html-canvas/ to try this game out.

-Here are the instructions for you if you want to build from source:
+Here are the instructions for you if you want to build it from source:

 **Prerequisites:**